 The other discount store and produce market are in a different town, but very close to each other, so I group those trips together, too.

-Once I’ve filled my cart, I know I’m ready to head to the other discount store–either in the same day, if I’m feeling energetic, or the next day.
+Once I’ve filled my cart, I know I’m ready to head to the other discount store–either in the same day, if I’m feeling energetic, or I go there the next day.
 I buy whatever I couldn’t find at the scratch-and-dent store.
-And then, finally, I buy fresh produce at the market.
+Finally, I buy fresh produce at the market.

-Typically, what I buy on this kind of a shopping trip lasts my family for a month–maybe even a little longer.
+Typically, what I buy on this kind of a shopping trip lasts my family of four for a month–maybe even a little longer.
 When mealtime rolls around, I have a good selection of frozen meats; pantry staples like rice, pasta, and beans; spices; plenty of frozen veggies; and fresh cheeses and eggs for a wide variety of choices.
-(Even though I don’t have a set menu, a monthly shopping trip would work for meal planners — as long as your menu was planned a month in advance.)

 Get more encouragement and tips for saving money on real food in these posts!